MartinTichovsky/jest-collector/README.md

   // the next result of the state will be the initial value + 1 expect(firstUseState?.getState(2)).toEqual(11);

-  // the result from the useState since first render will
+  // the result from useState since first render will
-  // be an array with two numbers, the first and the second
+  // be an array with two numbers: The first and the second
   // state result
   expect(firstUseState?.next()).toEqual([10, 11]);